laravel/vite-plugin/UPGRADE.md

         alias: {
             '@': '/resources/js',

-            // If you are using Ziggy (such as with Inertia) you will need this alias:
+            // If you are using Ziggy (such as with Inertia) and SSR you will need this alias:
             // ziggy: 'vendor/tightenco/ziggy/dist/index.es.js',
         },
     },